Stina Blackstenius: Senior

 In July 2021, Blackstenius was named to her second successive Olympics for the delayed 2020 Tokyo games.
 Sweden repeated their silver medal run with Blackstenius having her most successful tournament to date, leading the team in goals with five.
 She scored three goals during the group stage: a brace during a 3–0 win over the United States in the opening group game and another against Australia.
 In the knockout stage, she scored the go-ahead goal in a 3–1 quarter-final win over hosts Japan before again netting in an Olympic gold medal match, this time to give Sweden the lead over Canada.
 She was substituted in the 106th minute during extra-time with Canada eventually winning the gold medal on penalties 3–2 as four of Sweden's six penalty takers were unsuccessful.
 Combined with her goals at Rio 2016, Blackstenius' seven Olympic goals surpassed the previous Swedish record of six in the competition set by Lotta Schelin.

 In June 2022, Blackstenius was named to the squad for Euro 2022.
 Despite injury concerns, she was fit enough to be named on the bench for the team's opening group stage game against Netherlands and appeared as a 68th-minute substitute in the 1–1 draw.
 She started all four remaining matches, scoring one goal during a 5–0 victory over Portugal, before Sweden were eliminated by hosts England at the semi-final stage 4–0.

+On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
+She scored in Sweden's 5–0 win over Italy.

+She got her first hat-trick for Sweden on 3 June 2025 in a 6-1 victory over Denmark in the 2024-25 UEFA Women's Nations League group stages.

 Personal life

 Blackstenius is the daughter of Magnus Blackstenius and Lena Wiberg.
 She has an older brother, Oscar, and her younger half-sister is Sweden international handball player Nina Koppang.
 Blackstenius also grew up playing handball and did so competitively until 2013.
 Blackstenius studied economics at Kungshögaskolan in Mjölby.

+Her last name, Blackstenius, comes from her father's family.
+He lived on a farm called "Blacksta", and her grandfather's name was "Sten".
+She, her father, and her brother are the only ones who have that name in Sweden.